knative/eventing/test/README.md

 test/e2e-tests.sh
 ```

-By default, it will create a new GKE cluster in project `$PROJECT_ID`, install
+_By default, it will create a new GKE cluster in project `$PROJECT_ID`, install
 Knative Serving stack with Istio, upload test images to your Docker repo and run
 the end-to-end tests against the Knative Eventing built from source.
 After the
-tests finishes, it will delete the cluster.
+tests finishes, it will delete the cluster._

 If you have already created your own Kubernetes cluster but haven't installed
 Knative, you can run with `test/e2e-tests.sh --run-tests`.

 If you have set up a running environment that meets
 [the e2e test environment requirements](#environment-requirements), you can run
-with `./test/e2e-tests.sh --run-tests --skip-knative-setup`.
+with `test/e2e-tests.sh --run-tests --skip-knative-setup`.

 ## Running tests with `go test` command (recommended)

-## Running unit tests
+### Running unit tests

 You can also use `go test` command to run unit tests: